 Jim Jones, the leader of the church called "People's Temple," as well as early Americans, both had a vision for a better world.

 Both the People's Temple and We the People's Constitutional Government were formed to help make that better world happen.

 Unfortunately, due to the toxins of power, both eventually became unstable personalities and institutions.

-That eventuality happened because the toxins of power overcome both individuals and governments, when they fail to stay sufficiently aware of those toxins of power.
+That eventuality happened because the toxins of power overcame both individuals and governments, when they failed to stay sufficiently aware of those toxins of power.